-To drive an efficient, uniform set of IDMP implementation practices, the UNICOM Work Package 1 (WP-1) team has mapped stakeholders' needs to existing standardised artefacts, within five implementation domains-from development and production to utilisation and outcome assessment.
-To do this, the WP-1 held seven interactive sessions that focused on IDMP and other related standards in regulatory and clinical use cases.
-WP-1 collected additional stakeholder input and consulted with the "community of expertise" for a thorough analysis.
+To drive an efficient, uniform set of IDMP implementation practices, the UNICOM Work Package 1 (WP 1) team has mapped stakeholders' needs to existing standardised artefacts, within five implementation domains-from development and production to utilisation and outcome assessment.
+To do this, the WP 1 held seven interactive sessions that focused on IDMP and other related standards in regulatory and clinical use cases.
+WP 1 collected additional stakeholder input and consulted with the "community of expertise" for a thorough analysis.
 The result was the identification of gaps that will help determine the required future actions by the respective standard development organisations (SDOs), individually or by collaboration.

-This document is to be shared with the relevant Standard Development Organisations (SDO), so that they can immediately take action to evaluate, validate, propose solutions or changes to their standards, or reject the propositions with justifications for their decision.
-Their feedback to UNICOM's WP-1 will be valued, documented and shared appropriately with the other Work Packages (WPs).
+Version 1.0 of this document has been shared with the relevant Standard Development Organisations (SDO), for them to evaluate, validate, propose solutions or changes to their standards, or reject the propositions with justifications for their decision.
+Their feedback to UNICOM's WP 1 will be valued, documented and shared appropriately with the other Work Packages (WPs).